azstack/Android-SDK-Documentation/README.md

 # 1. Quick Start
-AZStack is the full-stack building block for communications.
+AZStack is the communication platform which provides SDK, API to add chatting, calling features to the third-party mobile applications or websites.
 This Quick Start guide will help you run a sample project powered by AZStack as fast as possible.
 To run the sample project, you will need Android Studio installed

 ```